heutelbeck/sapl-policy-engine/sapl-documentation/2_7_Expressions.md

 Neither PIP is ever contacted.
 The constant `false` short-circuits the AND across strata, regardless of whether `&` or `&&` is used.

+Only the dominating value short-circuits: `false` for AND, `true` for OR.
+An operand that is not `true` or `false`, an error, `undefined`, or any other non-boolean value, does not short-circuit.
+AND and OR follow Kleene strong three-valued logic, in which errors and undefined are treated alike as a third value, *unknown*.
+A dominating `false` (AND) or `true` (OR) in any operand wins regardless of position or stratum, so `(1/0 > 0) || true` is `true`, not an error.
+The result is an error only when no operand carries the dominating value.

 For the full evaluation rules, examples, and implications for attribute finder subscriptions, see [Evaluation Semantics](../2_11_EvaluationSemantics/).

 #### Lazy vs Eager: Subscription Strategy Within the Streaming Stratum